VladislavDev/VladislavDev/README.md

 ### :train: Current work

 I am currently studying Django to expand my Python skills.
-In the format of studying, I create my [resume website](https://github.com/VladislavDev/resume).
+In the format of studying, I create my [personal website](https://github.com/VladislavDev/va_sokolov).
 While it is not very rich, but there is a planned section of projects, DRF, templating the creation of resume files.
 If you are an experienced Django developer and you have something to offer my project, I will be happy to consider your suggestions!

 ### :phone: Current job